 When thinking about music for your special day, it’s important to choose what feels right for you.
 There are different points throughout the day at which you could have live music including the ceremony, drinks reception, wedding breakfast and the evening party.
-There are so many acts to choose from, how do you know what’s right for your special day?
+There are so many acts to choose from, how do you know what’s right for you?
 Here are a few things to consider: space, repertoire, budget, volume.

 The harp can be the perfect addition to any wedding ceremony, drinks reception or breakfast.
 Its rich sound creates a beautiful ambience, immediately setting the scene.
 The harp is often acoustic, meaning that it doesn’t need to be plugged in.
 If you are having a wedding of over 100 guests, be sure to ask about amplification when enquiring.

 When choosing your harpist, the most important consideration is repertoire.
 Take a look at videos and listen to any sound clips to get a clear idea of what they will sound like.
 Most harpists are happy to arrange a song for your special day so if you have something in mind, ask!
-Not all songs work on the harp so if you’re worried about this, ask for a demo to be sent.
+Not all songs work on the harp so if you’re worried, ask for a demo to be sent.

 Having a harpist at your wedding can create an instantly romantic atmosphere, especially if they have arranged your favourite song just for you.
-If you would like to know more, feel free to get in contact through facebook, Instagram or email.
+If you would like to know more, feel free to get in contact through facebook, instagram or email.

 Best wishes with your wedding plans!